Champion Trees of Kansas

 The three measurements of height, circumference, and crown spread are added together to give a total point score.
 Circumference is the most important factor, followed by height and crown spread.

-For additional information about the Kansas Champion Tree Program, please contact the Darci Paull, GIS Specialist and Kansas Champion Tree Program Coordinator.
+For additional information about the Kansas Champion Tree Program, please contact Darci Paull, GIS Specialist and Kansas Champion Tree Program Coordinator.